 Chia seeds are the magic ingredient here.

-Basically everything gets thrown in this one pot until it thickens up.
+Basically everything gets thrown in this one-pot until it thickens up.
 See?
 Easy.

 Its a little less sweet than your average jam, so feel free to add more sugar to make it less “lightened-up”.
 I’ve always found jams too sweet, though, so this one was perfect for me.

-A day or two in the fridge makes the jam thicker and the flavours really come through.
+A day or two in the fridge makes the jam thicker and the flavors really come through.
 However, since it is “fresh” it will not last as long as your regular shelf-stable jam and must be stored in the fridge.

 Lightened-Up 30 minute Strawberry Jam